Beyond the Forest: Plot

 Rosa Moline is the dissatisfied, restless wife of Lewis, a small-town Wisconsin doctor.
 She is easily bored, uninterested in her husband's career or in anything to do with her current circumstances.
 She has long desired a glamorous life, in a world where she can have expensive things and meet truly interesting people.

 For over a year, she has been having an affair with Neil Latimer, a Chicago businessman who owns the local hunting lodge.
 Tired of waiting for him to ask her to marry and move to Chicago, Rosa demands the money owed from Lewis' patients - who are often slow to pay his bills but pay him in produce or with odd jobs - to finance her trip to the city.

 Lewis does not yet know about the affair, but he is used to his wife's unease with her life; he discovers what she's done and throws the cash at her, telling her that if she goes to Chicago, she need not come back.
 Rosa immediately leaves and fully expects Latimer to welcome her.
 However, he avoids her at first, then when he does meet her, he tells her he is in love with another woman he intends to marry.
 Devastated, Rosa returns to Wisconsin, where Lewis forgives her.
-She soon becomes pregnant and, briefly, seems to be trying to settle down.
+She soon announces that she's pregnant and, briefly, seems to be trying to settle down.